AlexSergey/rockpack/packages/localazer/README.md

 ```
 Make PO compile hole of your localization nodes to one PO dictionary for translator.

-After you get PO file your translator can work with it use POEdit tool:
+After you get PO file your translator can work with it use <a href="https://poedit.net/download">POEdit tool</a>:

 <div align="center">
     <img src="http://www.natrube.net/localazer/assets/poedit.png" alt="POEdit" />